gceboh/Style2Paints_V4.5_Patch/README.md

 ![magic_button](img/magic_button.png)

-### 3. Enable Reference-based Colorization at the beginning
+### 3. Make Reference-based Colorization Available at the beginning

 **Problem:** Can't upload a reference image **before** uploading a sketch.
 This means users have to wait for coloring by arbitrary color scheme first.
 After that, uploading a reference image is allowed.